persvr/jsgi-node/README.md

-JSGI 0.3 Adapter for Node
+# JSGI 0.3 Adapter for Node

+JSGI-Node provides an interface for running middleware [JSGI](http://wiki.commonjs.org/wiki/JSGI/Level0/A/Draft2) on Node.
+JSGI is an asynchronous middleware interface based on solid mature middleware design principles, and the asynchronous design fits perfectly with Node.
+JSGI uses idiomatic JavaScript, leveraging closures for [simple and fast](http://www.sitepen.com/blog/2010/06/11/jsgi-vs-connect-for-node-middleware/) middleware connectivity.

 To use, provide a JSGI application (can be application stack) to the start
 function: